 Now you have all the information, you need to capture it in one place: the strategic risk management framework.
 This is where you bring together all the resources (employees, technologies, capital, etc.) required to mitigate losses caused by internal or external forces.

-Exactly how your framework is structured is your choice, but the following is a great strategic risk management template:
+Exactly how your framework is structured is your choice, but the following is a great strategic risk management step-by-step approach:

 - Understand where you are right now.
 You could use a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis, for example.
 Here you need to know where your organization is, your vulnerabilities, and what threats you face in the market.

-- Define your strategy and its goals.
+- Define your strategy and goals.
 This is where you clearly outline the strategy for your organization.
-Use this battle-tested strategic planning template to build or revisit your strategy.
+Check out our free, ready-to-use strategic planning templates to build or revisit your strategy.

-- Next, key performance indicators (KPIs) should be selected.
+- Choose your key performance indicators (KPIs).
 These can be used to measure success, monitor changes, and explore improvement opportunities over time.

-- KRIs (key risk indicators) should be identified to gauge your business's tolerance to obstacles.
+- Identify KRIs (key risk indicators) to gauge your business's tolerance to obstacles.
 Be sure to look ahead at issues that may lurk around the corner, and determine the right time to put mitigating actions into effect.

 Managing strategic risk is an ongoing process.

 It enables organizations to minimize their danger of experiencing severe losses and, ultimately, failure.
 It doesn’t guarantee every project will be a success (far from it!), but it will provide all the necessary tools to make better decisions in the long run.

 Remember to take your time, even if there’s market pressure to act fast.
 Trying to rush this process could lead to missed threats or opportunities in your risk analysis.
 Stay on top of your strategic risk management well into the future, that’s the key to organizational success.